ruuvi/ruuvitracker_server/README.md

 This software provides only REST and WebSocket APIs.
 User interface is available in separate project [RuuviTracker/ruuvitracker_web](https://github.com/RuuviTracker/ruuvitracker_web).

+## New development

+There is a rewrite of the server application works at https://github.com/jsyrjala/massive-batman

 # Discussion

 Most of the discussions about development happen on IRCNet channel #ruuvitracker.